Ilhan Kyuchyuk: Awards and distinctions

 In October 2017, Kyuchyuk was awarded the honorary sign of the municipality of Sevlievo for his active public activity among young people in the municipality.

 In March 2018 he received the ‘MEP of the Year’ award in the ‘Culture and Media’ category.

 In July 2019, MEP Ilhan Kyuchyuk was awarded the Order of Honour of the National Assembly of the Republic of Azerbaijan (Milli Mejlis), and in November 2019 he was awarded the Order of Honour of the Ministry of Foreign Affairs of the Republic of Azerbaijan (Centenary Medal).
 Kyuchyuk received the awards for his active work in the promotion and development of bilateral relations between the Republic of Azerbaijan and the Republic of Bulgaria.

 In January 2020 he was awarded by the Council of Moroccans around the world for the promotion of Moroccan culture in Bulgaria and the promotion of bilateral relations between the European Union and the Kingdom of Morocco.

 In September 2022, Ilhan Kyuchyuk was awarded the honorary title "Doctor Honoris Causa" by the American University in Europe-FON.
 The honorary title was awarded for his special contribution to the development of scientific and educational cooperation, as well as for the convergence and promotion of European values and culture in higher education.

+In November 2022, Ilhan Kyuchyuk was awarded with the Flame of Freedom Award in Bucharest, Romania.

+In January 2023, Ilhan Kyuchyuk receives the award "Progressive leader of the year" from Darik Radio.
+The award is presented to a person whom the media team considers to be an opinion leader in Bulgarian society.

+In April 2023, Ilhan Kyuchyuk was awarded the honorary title "Doctor Honoris Causa" by The University of Telecommunications and Post (UTP).
+The honorary title is awarded for his special contribution to the development of educational cooperation and the affirmation of European values in higher education.

+In November 2023, Ilhan Kyuchyuk was awarded the honorary title „Doctor Honoris Causa“ by the University of World Economy and Diplomacy in Tashkent, Uzbekistan.

+In December 2023, Ilhan Kyuchyuk received the Human Rights Award for his tireless work in defence of the human rights and dignity particularly the rights of Uyghurs in Xinjiang.

+In April 2024, Kyuchyuk was awarded the international Giovanni Malagodi prize in the Italian Senate.
+The award was established by the Luigi Einaudi Foundation in the name of former president of the Senate Giovanni Malagodi, and was awarded to the Bulgarian MEP for his dedication in spreading the principles of freedom and responsibility in continuation of Giovanni Malagodi's doctrine.